-(3) RTM Energy Bids remain active for the offered period until either:

-(a) Selected by ERCOT; or

-(b) Automatically inactivated at the offer expiration time specified in the RTM Energy Bid.
+(2) RTM Energy Bids remain active for the offered period until automatically inactivated at the offer expiration time specified in the RTM Energy Bid.

+(3) For any Operating Hour, the QSE may submit or change an RTM Energy Bid at any time prior to SCED execution, and SCED will use the latest updated RTM Energy Bid available in the system.
+If a new RTM Energy Bid is not deemed to be valid, then the most recent valid RTM Energy Bid available in the system at the time of SCED execution will be used and ERCOT will notify the QSE that the invalid RTM Energy Bid was rejected.
+Once an Operating Hour ends, an RTM Energy Bid for that hour cannot be submitted, updated, or canceled.

-(4) For any Operating Hour, the QSE may submit or change an RTM Energy Bid in the Adjustment Period.
-If, by the end of the Adjustment Period, the QSE has not submitted a valid RTM Energy Bid, ERCOT shall create a proxy RTM Energy Bid for the entire Demand response capability of that Load Resource with a not-to-exceed price at the SWCAP.
+(4) If the QSE has not submitted a valid RTM Energy Bid for an Operating Hour, ERCOT shall create a proxy RTM Energy Bid for the entire Demand response capability of that Load Resource with a not-to-exceed price at the SWCAP.